w3c/iip/README.md

 See also the [Indic Layout Requirements](https://w3c.github.io/ilreq/)

 ### Feedback
 Please use the [GitHub issue list](https://github.com/w3c/iip/issues) to report issues for language support, for discussions, and to send feedback about documents.

-### Following
+### Participate
+You can participate in the task force work at various levels.
+In order of increasing commitment, these include Follower, Contributor, Participant, Editor, and Chair.
+[Find your level](https://github.com/w3c/i18n-activity/wiki/Layout-task-force-roles).

-Rather than just 'Watch' this repository, it is best to subscribe to the [public-i18n-indic](https://lists.w3.org/Archives/Public/public-i18n-indic/) mailing list.
-That list is notified once a day (in digest form) about not only changes to this repository, but also about other W3C Working Group issues related to the Indic writing systems.
+**To just follow the work:** Rather than 'Watch' this repository, subscribe to the [public-i18n-indic](https://lists.w3.org/Archives/Public/public-i18n-indic/) mailing list.
+That list is notified (no more than once a day, and in digest form), about changes to issues in this repository, but also about other W3C Working Group issues related to the Indic writing systems.
 (Please use github issues rather than the mailing list to send feedback.)
-Meeting minutes are also sent to public-i18n-indic.

-You can find a list of open issues, including those from W3C Working Groups, on the [Layout Tracker](http://w3c.github.io/i18n-activity/textlayout/?filter=indic) page.
-(That link applies an `indic` filter.)

-### Contributing

-All contributors should read and agree with [CONTRIBUTING.md](CONTRIBUTING.md).
+**To contribute content:** All contributors should read and agree with [CONTRIBUTING.md](CONTRIBUTING.md).

-Group _members_ are expert contributors who participate actively in producing the work of the group, regularly contributing text and advice to create the outputs, and participating in meetings.
-For more information about becoming a task force member contact [Richard Ishida](mailto:ishida@w3.org).
+**To become a participant, editor, or chair:** contact [Richard Ishida](mailto:ishida@w3.org).
 We welcome participation requests.

 ### Links